audiamus/AaxAudioConverter/README.md

 - Special functions:
   - Establish iTunes compatibility for very long books in .m4a/.m4b format.
   - Fix AAC encoding bug in 44.1 kHz .aax files.
+- Other noteworthy features:
+  - Supports more than 255 chapters in a book.
+  - Supports very long books.
 - Delegates all audio processing to powerful [FFmpeg](https://www.ffmpeg.org/), including DRM handling.
 - High performance: Utilizes all available processor cores to run conversion work in parallel.
+  - With detailed progress status and performance monitoring.
 - Optionally copies original .aax file to a new location after the conversion, with a customizable name.
 - Automatically launches default media player after conversion has completed.
 - Log facility, optional, to record program activity, activated with program argument.